munificent/craftinginterpreters/book/hash-tables.md

 ^code object-include-table (1 before, 1 after)

-To look up a string in the string table, we use this new function:
+To look for a string in the table, we can't use the normal `tableGet()` function because that calls `findEntry()`, which has the exact problem with duplicate strings that we're trying to fix right now.
+Instead, we use this new function:

 ^code table-find-string-h (1 before, 2 after)